 With yard-style games like ping-pong and bags at the ready, this contemporary gastropub is sure to bring out your competitive side.
 The casual, day-to-night Scottsdale Waterfront bar and restaurant offers both indoor and outdoor seating and is within walking distance to a number of Old Town Scottsdale nightlife hangouts.
 And with snacky eats like pretzels and fondue, ice-cold canned beer and a robust cocktail menu, everyone’s a winner at Culinary Dropout.

 A destination for reimagined Mexican cuisine, Toca Madera offers an unmatched upscale dining experience.
-The expansive restaurant and bar features an open kitchen, ceviche bar, and atrium-style dining room where it’s not uncommon to see live performers pass by your table.
+The expansive restaurant and bar in Old Town Scottsdale features an open kitchen, ceviche bar, and atrium-style dining room where it’s not uncommon to see live performers pass by your table.
 Adjacent to the dining room is a spacious bar with bar and table-style seating options.
 Toca Madera’s meticulous bar program takes a farm-to-glass approach and offers a premium lineup of agave cocktails.
 And there’s no shortage of rare tequilas and popular mezcals on the menu.

 This intimate, secret-ish whiskey bar is hidden away inside the Hotel Adeline.
 Score the password to gain entry into Straight Up where you can have your choice of curated whiskey flights, specialty cocktails, and a wide selection of both premium and rare whiskeys.